andrewj35/494P-Project/README.md

 Finished:

-	  - file transfer (can upload files to and download files from server)
+	- file transfer (can upload files from the directory where client.py is to, and download files from, server)
   	- client can leave a room
   	- client can join multiple (selected rooms)
   	- client can list members of a room